sorykkk/smart-parking/README.md

 - MQTT broker has no encryption (for local use)
 - Frontend dev server runs on port 5173 (Vite default)
 - Backend runs on port 5000

-## 🤝 Contributing

-This is a local development environment setup.

 ### For Testing
 - Backend: http://localhost:5000